obervinov/pyinstabot-downloader/README.md

   - `locale`: the locale of the instagram account
   - `session-file`: the path to the file where the session data will be stored
   - `timezone-offset`: the offset of the timezone in seconds
-  - `user-agent`: the user-agent of the instagram account
   - `2fa-enabled`: two-factor authentication status
   - `2fa-seed`: two-factor authentication secret
   - `country-code`: the country code of the instagram account